Huawei chairman says Trump's latest message on 5G 'clear and correct'

 "Is it just to make the decision maker feel good?
 Such an executive order will harm some of the small telcos' interests and it is unfair to them."

-"I hope the U.S. will honour their spirit of ruling by law," he added.
+"I hope the U.S. will honor their spirit of ruling by law," he added.

 The United States, Guo said, did not represent the whole world and so Huawei could continue to succeed without the United States.